BenCaiello/PalmettoBUG/README.md

 ## Warning!
 This package is still under development!

-Final development steps (this package and its subsidiary / sister package, isosegdenoise):
+Final development plans:

-    - Installation: this means getting onto PyPI, adding isosegdenoise to the list of dependencies, final re-testing in fresh installation environments.
+    1).
+Installation: this means getting onto PyPI, adding isosegdenoise to the list of dependencies (once iSD is on PyPI), and final re-testing in fresh installation environments testing, saving environments as .txt files with "pip freeze" or "conda list" into the /environments folder:
+        MacOS, Windows, and Linux (Python 3.10 only, using local windows installation & GitHub runners -- won't be testing GUI on Linux / MacOS without collaborator help)
+        Python 3.9 (Windows, local install only)
+        GPU support with conda-forge packages / "conda list" (Windows, Python 3.10, local install)

+    2).
+Documentation:
+        - re-run notebooks (update, check differences from original, be sure of consistency on fresh installation!)
-    - Documentation: edit existing documentation, add new / missing features to docs
+        - Update images and descriptions with new features / missing features -- "CytoNorm" mimic

-    - Final features & debugging
+            -- scatterplot option
+            -- clustering --> classy  mask, and classy mask / pixel class --> PNG options -- Added parameters to existing functions (is_torch, rlen, etc.)
+        - update GPU section
+        - Edit images & screenshots to reduce / use open-source alternatives to windows explorer

 ## Welcome to PalmettoBUG!